Pull subscriptions to Creodias EODATA catalogue

 true

-Priority Int64 Priority of the created orders resulting from the subscription.
-Currently automatically set to 1 without the possibility to change the value.
+Priority Int64 Priority of orders resulting from the subscription.

 Example